fossi-foundation/wishbone/src/b3.1/source/01_introduction.rst

 * to allow users to create SoC components without infringing on the patent rights of others.
   While the use of WISHBONE technology does not necessarily prevent patent infringement, it does provide a reasonable safe haven where users can design around the patent claims of others.
-  The specification also provides cited patent references, which describes the field of search used by the WISHBONE architects.
+  The specification also provides *cited patent references*, which describes the field of search used by the WISHBONE architects.

 * to identify critical System-on-Chip interconnection technologies, and to place them into the public domain at the earliest possible date.
   This makes it more difficult for individuals and organizations to create proprietary technologies through the use of patent, trademark, copyright and trade secret protection mechanisms.